TanjaKec/rtoolbox/content/module1/whatisR/_index.en.md

 **R** is a dialect of **S** language that was developed in 1976 by *Rick Becker* and *John Chambers* at the  Bell Laboratories.

-*Rick Becker* gave an excellent keynote talk *"Forty Years of S"* at UseR!2016 conference:
+*Rick Becker* gave an excellent keynote talk *"Forty Years of S"* at the UseR!2016 conference:
-[Rick Becker @ UseR!2016](http://blog.revolutionanalytics.com/2016/07/rick-becker-s-talk.html) where he talked about development of **S** language that gives explanations for many characteristics of **R** as we know it, including "<-" assignment operator.
+[Rick Becker @ UseR!2016](http://blog.revolutionanalytics.com/2016/07/rick-becker-s-talk.html) where he talked about the development of **S** language that gives explanations for many characteristics of **R** as we know it, including "<-" assignment operator.

-1993 Bell Labs gave StatSci (later Insightful Corp.) an exclusive license to develop and sell the **S** language.
+1993 Bell Labs gave StatSci (later Insightful Corp.) an exclusive licence to develop and sell the **S** language.
 Insightful sold its implementation of the **S** language under the product name **S-PLUS**.

 You can read more about the [history of S, R, and S-PLUS](https://www.whoishostingthis.com/resources/s-plus/)